nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

                             prefix = 'TENANTS_%s’ % pk_value)]
 </pre>

-The heart of what we’re doing here is in the last statement: creating a <tt class="docutils literal">form.nested</tt> property that contains a list of nested formsets — only one in our example and in the code I implemented; more than one would probably be a <span class="caps">UI</span> nightmare.
+The heart of what we’re doing here is in the last statement: creating a `form.nested` property that contains a list of nested formsets — only one in our example and in the code I implemented; more than one would probably be a UI nightmare.
 In order to initialize the formset we need two pieces of information: the parent instance and a form prefix.
-If we’re creating fields for an existing instance we can use the <tt class="docutils literal">get_queryset</tt> method to return the list of objects.
-If this is a form for a new instance (i.e., the form created by specifying <tt class="docutils literal">extra=1</tt>), we need to specify None as the instance.
-We include the objects primary key in the form prefix to make sure the formsets are named uniquely; if this is an extra form we <tt class="docutils literal">hash</tt> the parent form’s prefix (which will also be unique).
+If we’re creating fields for an existing instance we can use the `get_queryset` method to return the list of objects.
+If this is a form for a new instance (i.e., the form created by specifying `extra=1`), we need to specify None as the instance.
+We include the objects primary key in the form prefix to make sure the formsets are named uniquely; if this is an extra form we `hash` the parent form’s prefix (which will also be unique).
 The Django documentation has instructions on [using multiple formsets in a single view][8]  that are relevant here.

 Now that we have the nested formset created we can display it in the template.

-<tt class="docutils literal">views.py</tt>
+`views.py`

 <pre class="literal-block">def edit_block_buildings(request, block_id):
     """Edit buildings and their tenants on a given block."""